All Products

 Important

-• A database can only be configured in one crawler.
+• A database can be configured in only one crawler.
 If a database cannot be selected, it is already being collected by another crawler.

-5. Intelligent Enhancement Settings and Collection Plan:
+5. Configure Intelligent Enhancement Settings and Collection Plan:

 • Intelligent Enhancement Settings (Beta):